Is £5m fight for third now between three teams?

 Should they keep winning, the Dons can only benefit from points dropped by either or both sides when Hibs host Hearts on 15 April.
 Aberdeen will have played the prevous day at struggling Ross County.

-Uncertainty remains over the future of the manager's position, though speculation suggests Robson is now the favourite.
+Uncertainty remains over the future of the manager's position, although speculation suggests Robson is now the favourite.
 And, as former Aberdeen captain Richard Foster told Sportscene: "He can only keep winning games."

 Before the trip to County, Aberdeen visit St Johnstone and host Kilmarnock.